 In their spare time, she and her husband enjoy hanging out at home, camping, extended trips to their lake cottage in Minnesota & being with family and friends.

 Bryan DeWolfe has been serving the citizens and communities of Colorado since 1995.
-He is currently a Lieutenant with South Metro Fire Rescue and serves as their Honor Guard Commander ensuring SMFR heroes and their families receive the highest level of Honor when the ultimate sacrifice is paid.
-Bryan, along with his wife Gretchen, are kept busy with their three children; Katherine, Toby, and Seamus and their various sports and extracurricular activities.
-They all enjoy skiing, hiking, and many other Colorado outdoor activities.
+He is currently a Captain with South Metro Fire Rescue and serves as their Ceremonial Unit Commander ensuring SMFR heroes and their families receive the highest level of Honor when the ultimate sacrifice is paid.
+Bryan stays busy with his three children: Katherine, Toby, and Seamus and their various sports and extracurricular activities.
+They enjoy skiing, hiking, and many other Colorado outdoor activities.
 Bryan is eager to bring his passion and knowledge of the fire service to the board to help ensure that our first responders are completely supported through the SMPFF in their times of need.